gildasmorvan/similar2logo/README.md

 * A **reaction model** which describes how influences are handled to compute the next simulation state.
 A default reaction model is implemented in `LogoDefaultReactionModel`, but you may define your own reaction model if needed.

 * A **simulation model** that defines the initial state of the simulation.
-It is implemented in a class that inherits from `LogoSimulationModel`.
+It is implemented in a class that inherits from `AbstractLogoSimulationModel`.

 * A **simulation engine**, i.e., the algorithm that execute the simulation.
 By default, the mono-threaded engine of Similar is used.